Spotify Technology S.A. (SPOT) Reveals an Earnings Mystery

 KeyBanc Capital Markets gave a rating of “Overweight” to SPOT, setting the target price at $340 in the report published on September 07th of the current year.

-During the last 5 trading sessions, SPOT fell by -6.39%, which changed the moving average for the period of 200-days by -35.43% in comparison to the 20-day moving average, which settled at $240.70.
-In addition, Spotify Technology S.A. saw -29.98% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SPOT rose by +5.31%, which changed the moving average for the period of 200-days by -30.97% in comparison to the 20-day moving average, which settled at $235.12.
+In addition, Spotify Technology S.A. saw -26.26% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SPOT